divyachandramouli/Ex8_Movie_recommender_and_anomaly_detection/README.md

 ## Detect failing servers on a network (Anomaly Detection)

-* Implemented the anomaly detection algorithm and applied it to detect anomalous behavior on server computers on a dataset where each example has 11 features capturing the properties of computer servers
+* Implemented the anomaly detection algorithm and applied it to detect anomalous behavior of server computers on a dataset where each example has 11 features capturing the properties of computer servers
 * Fitted a Gaussian distribution model to the data, implemented an algorithm to select the best threshold based on the F1 score of the cross validation set
 * Detected anomalies based on the threshold